oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_simpleCudaGraphs_SYCLMigration/README.md

     ```
     cudaGraphAddHostNode(&hostNode, graph, nodeDependencies.data(),   nodeDependencies.size(), &hostParams);
     ```
-    The tf::syclFlow doesn’t have a host method to run the callable on the host, instead we can achieve this by creating a subflow graph since Taskflow supports dynamic tasking and runs the callable on the host.
+    The tf::syclFlow doesn’t have a host method to run the callable on the host, instead, we can achieve this by creating a subflow graph since Taskflow supports dynamic tasking and runs the callable on the host.
     ```
     tf::Task syclHostTask = tflow.emplace([&](){
       myHostNodeCallback(&hostFnData);